tiwo/puzzler/README.txt

       bin/sudoku.py

-      Enter a 9x9 Sudoku starting position: either 9 lines of 9 columns or 1 big line, "." for empty squares, spaces optional.
+      Enter a 9x9 Sudoku starting position: either 9 lines of 9 columns or 1 big line, "." or "0" for empty squares, spaces optional.
       Ctrl-D (on Linux/Mac), Ctrl-Z + Enter (on Windows) to end:

       ... enter starting position here ...

-Starting positions must use periods (".") to represent empty squares, and must be in one of the following formats:
+Starting positions must use periods (".") or zeros ("0") to represent empty squares, and must be in one of the following formats:

 * 9 lines of 9 columns, with or without spaces between digits::